Machine Learning Model Selection Guide

 Symptom Diagnosis Fix

-Train score high, test score low Overfitting — model memorised training data Reduce max_depth, increase min_samples_leaf, add more data
+Train score high, test score low Overfitting — model memorized the training data Lower max_depth, raise min_samples_leaf, get more data

-Both scores low Underfitting — model too simple Add features, increase model complexity, try a different algorithm
+Both scores low Underfitting — model is too simple Add features, raise model complexity, try a different algorithm

 Train ≈ test, both acceptable Good fit Done